The Web address of this

 families and relationships.
 Average adults and all kids lack these

-answers and more detailed information.
-These items assume you're
+a result.
+These Q&A items assume you're

 Questions you should ask about effective communication